6.3 |

 a particular creed, parties with different kinds of religious

-'national' anthems usually continued to invoke Mono, any reference
+While so-called 'national' anthems usually continued to invoke

-henceforth a seemingly impartial symbol of stability and national
+official state religion became henceforth a seemingly impartial symbol of

 Grants for denominational organizations and spiritual radio